janwilmans/janwilmans.github.io/auto.md

 ## Purpose:
 A way to express concisely:
 - an object without a name (so it can *not* conflict with any other name within its scope).
-- express explicitly that an object is intented only to be constructed and destructed.
+- express explicitly the intent that an object is only to be constructed and destructed.

 ## Outline: